brendanhasz/pipedown/README.md

-# drainpype
+# :hankey: Drainpype :hankey:

-A data science pipelining framework for Python to help guide the flow of your sh*tty data
+    A data science pipelining framework for Python to help you guide the flow of sh*tty data